Deceased Estate Administration

 - Right to Remedy for Wrongful Distribution of Property – if the executor has mistakenly, or intentionally, transferred property to someone other than yourself contrary to the terms of the Will, you may be able to pursue a remedy for wrongful distribution;

-- Right to Remedy for Ademption – if an asset has been sold by an Enduring Power of Attorney for the deceased during their lifetime, you may be able to apply to the court for compensation for the loss of benefit;
+- Right to Remedy for Ademption – if an asset has been sold by an Enduring Power of Attorney for the deceased during their lifetime, you may be able to apply for compensation for the loss of benefit;

 - Right to Remove Executor – in limited circumstances you may be able to apply to the court for the removal of the executor.
 Circumstances in which the court will grant such an application will depend on the actions of the executor and the impact such actions have had on the administration of the estate.

-If you are a beneficiary and have concerns about the administration of the estate, we recommend you contact our Robina legal team to arrange an appointment.
+If you are a beneficiary and have concerns about the administration of the estate, we recommend you contact Dillon Legal on the Gold Coast to arrange an appointment.

 On occasion, a person will pass away without knowing the location of a beneficiary of their Will.
 This is either due to estrangement or the deceased failing to leave details for contacting the beneficiary after they have passed.